 “My child was oppositional, self-harming, depressed, always in trouble, anti-social, hated his family, and this facility and the counselors turned him/her around.
 Our lives are wonderful now, we thank you forever.”

 I wanted to be in that album.
 Letters and cards detailed some experiences that were similar to mine, others that were worse but the outcomes were all what I wanted: my child back.

 I took a tour and in addition to the dorms there is a common room with a white board that lists behaviors that are not acceptable, and who violated what rule that day.
 There is a bed in the common area for the resident who needs to be isolated from the rest of the group.
 They have classes during the day, but her graduating on time is not likely.
 There are daily peer group sessions, daily therapy sessions and a very routinized schedule.
 They are not attached to any religious belief or organization whatsoever.
 So, a summer camp-like set up, but without the fun and the family love that generally is what sends a child away to camp.
 Even if she came out as a best-case scenario like in the photo albums in the business center, she will have missed the rites of high school passage: track, friends, proms, movies, all those things that go into the making of so many of our memories and who we are.
 For her it will be: residential treatment facility.
 Not high school.

-Yet - there is a feeling of relief that the chaos could be out of my house.
+Yet there is a yearning for relief that the chaos could be out of my house.
 I won’t walk in my home and feel oppression and darkness.
 I won’t walk in my house not knowing what I will encounter.
-This sense of having relief is more than offset by the sadness that comes in knowing I have a child who won’t live with me.
+This thought of having relief, however, is not strong enough to offset the sadness that will come in knowing I have a child who won’t live with me.
 I feel embarrassed that I bombed at parenting.
 I feel like a piece of me is going to be torn out of my heart and gone forever.
 I don’t understand where she is.